Trent Richardson: Pre-draft

-Entering his junior season, Richardson was widely regarded as the best running back available in the 2012 NFL Draft, and he cemented his reputation with strong play over the course of the year.
+Entering his junior season, Richardson was widely regarded as the best running back available in the 2012 NFL draft, and he cemented his reputation with strong play over the course of the year.
 After undergoing a minor knee surgery in February 2012, Richardson did not participate in drills at the 2012 NFL Combine.
 He later also decided to skip workouts at the Alabama Pro Day on March 7.
 Richardson held his own Pro Day on March 27.

 By March 2012, Richardson was widely projected to be a top six draft choice by the majority of analysts and scouts, with the Cleveland Browns, Tampa Bay Buccaneers, and St. Louis Rams rumored to be showing the most interest.
 Former Colts vice chairman Bill Polian called him one of the "three sure-thing players" in the 2012 draft.

 Cleveland Browns

 Richardson was selected in the first round with the third overall pick by the Cleveland Browns, after they had traded picks with the Minnesota Vikings to select him ahead of the Tampa Bay Buccaneers.
 Richardson was the highest selected running back since Reggie Bush went second overall in 2006.
 The Browns had not selected a running back in the first round since William Green in 2002.
 On July 23, Richardson and the Browns agreed to a four-year, $20.4 million contract (fully guaranteed) with a $13.3 million signing bonus.

 On August 9, 2012, Richardson underwent arthroscopic surgery to remove some cartilage fragments in his left knee.
 Richardson missed the entire preseason, but returned for the season opener.
-In his debut against the Philadelphia Eagles, he rushed for 39 yards on 19 carries, being limited in his touches after having just come off the disabled list.
-The following week, in a 24-34 loss against the Cincinnati Bengals, he rushed for 109 yards and a touchdown on 19 carries.
+In his debut against the Philadelphia Eagles, he rushed for 39 yards on 19 carries, being limited in his touches after having just come back from injury.
+The following week, in a 24–34 loss against the Cincinnati Bengals, he rushed for 109 yards and a touchdown on 19 carries.
 He also had 4 receptions for 36 yards and a receiving touchdown.
 He was the first Browns rookie to rush for over 100 yards and score rushing and receiving touchdowns in the same game.
 During Week 13, against the Kansas City Chiefs, Richardson rushed for 42 yards and two touchdowns, tying Jim Brown's franchise rookie record of 9 touchdowns.
 He rushed for 3.6 yards per carry, which was the lowest yards per carry stat for a rookie running back in the NFL 2012 season.

 Prior to the 2013 season, Richardson was ranked as the 71st best player in the NFL by his fellow players.
 Richardson would only play two games for the Browns in 2013 before being traded.
 He rushed for 105 yards on 31 carries in losses to the Miami Dolphins and Baltimore Ravens.